Light-r4y/UART-TCP-proxy/README.md

 ## Software
 Arduino framework
-Requirment lib: AsyncTCP by ESP32Async (v 3.4.4)
+Requirment lib: 'Async TCP' by ESP32Async (v 3.4.4)

 for build use cli: